Bifenox: Synthesis

 The preparation of bifenox first described in the Mobil patent includes as its final step an Ullmann condensation between the potassium salt of 2,4-dichlorophenol and methyl 2-nitro-5-chlorobenzoic acid.

+The methyl 2-nitro-5-chlorobenzoic acid was made starting from toluene, chlorine, benzoic acid, methanol and nitric acid in a 5-step synthesis.

 Mechanism of action

 The detailed mechanism of action for nitrofen, acifluorfen and related diphenyl ether herbicides was unknown at the time they were invented.
 The effects visible on whole plants are chlorosis and desiccation: several hypotheses were advanced regarding the molecular-level interactions which might explain these symptoms.
 The now-accepted explanation for the damage is that these compounds inhibit the enzyme protoporphyrinogen oxidase, which leads to an accumulation of protoporphyrin IX in the plant cells.
 This is a potent photosensitizer which activates oxygen, leading to lipid peroxidation.
 Both light and oxygen are required for this process to kill the plant.